Leaders pledge arms and EU path for Ukraine in Kyiv visit

 European allies have sent increasingly powerful weapons and rallied around Ukraine more than many expected, approving waves of unprecedented sanctions against Russia that also are badly squeezing Europe’s economy.

-Ukrainians say more is needed as Russia presses an offensive in the Donbas region, slowly but steadily gaining ground on the outmanned and outgunned Ukrainian forces.
+Ukrainians say more is needed as Russia presses an offensive in the Donbas, slowly but steadily gaining ground on the outmanned and outgunned Ukrainian forces.

-While visiting Irpin, Scholz said officials must keep the scenes of destruction in mind in all their decisions.

-“Innocent civilians have been hit, houses have been destroyed; a whole town has been destroyed in which there was no military infrastructure at all,” he said.
-“And that says a great deal about the brutality of the Russian war of aggression, which is simply out for destruction and conquest.”

-Macron, Scholz, and Draghi, representing the EU’s three largest economies, traveled to Kyiv together on a special overnight train provided by the Ukrainian authorities.
-They have been criticized for not visiting sooner.
+Macron, Scholz and Draghi, representing the EU’s three largest economies, traveled to Kyiv together on a special overnight train.
+They had been criticized for not visiting sooner.
 Soon after they arrived, air raid sirens wailed.

 President Klaus Iohannis of Romania, which borders Ukraine and has been a key destination for its refugees, arrived on a separate train.
 He said at the news conference that Romania is facilitating the transit of Ukrainian exports, including grain.